Precautions With Eye Make Up - Look Good and Be Safe

 - Be aware that there are bacteria on your hands that, if placed in the eye, could cause infections.
 Wash your hands before applying eye cosmetics.

 - Make sure that any instrument you place in the eye area is clean.

 - Don't share your cosmetics.
 Another person's bacteria may be hazardous to you.

 - Don't allow cosmetics to become covered with dust or contaminated with dirt or soil.
 Keep containers clean.

 - Don't use old containers of eye cosmetics.
 Discard mascara three months after purchase.

 - Discard dried-up mascara.
 Don't add saliva or water to moisten it.
 The bacteria from your mouth may grow in the mascara and cause infection.
 Adding water may introduce bacteria and will dilute the preservative that is intended to protect against microbial growth.

 - Don't store cosmetics at temperatures above 85 degrees F. Cosmetics held for long periods in hot cars, for example, are more susceptible to deterioration of the preservative.

-- When applying or removing eye cosmetics, be careful not to scratch the eyeball or other sensitive area.
+- When applying or removing eye cosmetics, be careful not to scratch the eyeball or another sensitive area.
 Never apply or remove eye cosmetics in a moving vehicle.